 Most folks select plant-based mosquito repellant alternatives based upon their ease of growth in an at-home garden.
 Here, too, lemon balm falls flat.
 While the plant itself grows like other herbs, veteran gardeners often warn against its invasive nature.
 As such, lemon balm plants can quickly get out of hand and become more of a nuisance than their perceived benefits can counterbalance.

-Forms of Lemon Balm and Where to Get it
+Forms of Lemon Balm and Where to Get Them

-- Essential Oil – Like many other herbal plants, lemon balm can be broken down and concentrated to produce an essential oil.
+Like many other herbal plants, lemon balm can be broken down and concentrated to produce essential oil.
 Widely available online, lemon balm oil imparts a lemony-fresh scent into liquid solution.

 1 – Prof. Marie Chua-Perez, Prof. Maricon Ganas, Prof. Erric Ogdol.
 Sweet basil and Lemon balm as insect repellants.
 Assumption College, Higher Education Division.